CameronBrooks11/fiberpath/README.md

 ```

 Use `--dry-run` to verify what would be streamed without opening a serial port, and `--verbose` to
 see every G-code command as it is dequeued.
-The command mirrors Cyclone's `run` helper: it sends one
-command at a time, waits for `ok`, and lets you press `Ctrl+C` to pause (FiberPath sends `M0` and
+The command `run` sends one command at a time, waits for `ok`, and lets you press `Ctrl+C` to pause (FiberPath sends `M0` and
 prompts to resume by dispatching `M108`).

 ## Repository Map